TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 Spreading out and limiting tests running on GPUs
 ++++++++++++++++++++++++++++++++++++++++++++++++

-For CUDA builds (i.e. ``TPL_ENABLE_CUDA=ON``) with tests that run on GPUs where a single node has multiple GPUs, there are settings that can help ``ctest`` spread out the testing load over all of the GPUs and limit the number of kernels that can run at the same time on a single GPU.
+For CUDA builds (i.e. ``TPL_ENABLE_CUDA=ON``) with tests that run on a single node which has multiple GPUs, there are settings that can help ``ctest`` spread out the testing load over all of the GPUs and limit the number of kernels that can run at the same time on a single GPU.

 To instruct ``ctest`` to spread out the load on multiple GPUs, one can set the following configure-time options::